martinmaguire89/martinmaguire89/README.md

 ### Hi there 👋 I'm Martin Maguire!

+A Belfast based software Developer.
+Available to help you with all your front end and backend needs.
+Proficient in a number of languages and frameworks.
+Currently delving into the React world to add another string to my bow. please check out my reposities to showcase my work!

 <!--
 **martinmaguire89/martinmaguire89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.